When Duty Calls: Maintaining Connection During Temporary Relocation

 3. Structured Communication

-• Inconsistency breeds anxiety.
-Reliability builds security.
-Whether it’s a 7:00 PM FaceTime or a Saturday morning video call, keep it sacred.
+• Inconsistency breeds anxiety; reliability builds security.
+Whether it’s a 7:00 PM FaceTime or a Saturday morning video call, keep it as a ritual.

-• For older children, a basic "brick" phone, iPad or a monitored messaging device allows them to send a quick "I love you" text without needing to go through the other parent, fostering a sense of direct access.
+• For older children, a basic landline, flip phone, iPad or a monitored messaging device allows them to send a quick "I love you" without needing to go through the other parent, fostering a sense of direct access.

 4. Professional Support